adjustos/Portfolio/README.md

 # Data Analysis Expertise

 My data analysis skills span a wide range of functionalities, from cleaning and transforming raw data to executing complex statistical analyses.
-My prowess in using statistical programming languages like R and Python, alongside my competency in SQL, allows me to manage large data sets efficiently.
+My prowess in using statistical programming languages like Python, alongside my competency in SQL, allows me to manage large data sets efficiently.
 I am proficient in hypothesis testing, predictive modeling, and segmentation analysis, allowing me to extract trends, patterns, and insights from any dataset.

 # Tools and Technologies